 1967 Theater of All Possibilities

-Theater of All Possibilities (TAP) was a key part of the experimental arts and cultural movements coming out of the ‘60’s and ‘70’s, and, over decades, became a kind of think tank for imaginative futures.
-John Allen, Marie Harding and Kathelin Gray formed TAP in San Francisco in 1967, a time of radical experiments in social organisation.
+Theater of All Possibilities Theater of All Possibilities (TAP) was a key part of the experimental arts and cultural movements coming out of the ‘60’s and ‘70’s, and, over decades, became a kind of think tank for imaginative futures.
+John Allen, Marie Harding, and Kathelin Gray formed TAP in San Francisco in 1967, a time of radical experiments in social organization.
 They also formed Enterprise for Developing Possibilities to implement entrepreneurial projects.
-The following year, their group moved to New York City while they located land to serve as a base to develop a lifestyle that combined the arts, sciences and land-based skills.
+The following year, their group moved to New York City while they located land to serve as a base to develop a lifestyle that combined the arts, sciences, and land-based skills.
 In 1969, they acquired 160 acres outside of Santa Fe, New Mexico, calling it Synergia Ranch.
 The whole-system concept of synergetics threaded throughout their subsequent history, promoting lateral thinking and active interdisciplinary feedback.
 TAP held summer festivals and annual international tours, performing adaptations of classics and new, devised pieces.
-Green enterprises and sustainable land policies developed alongside rehearsals and performances.
-In the
+Green enterprises and sustainable land policies developed alongside

 1969 Synergia Ranch

-Synergia Ranch I.E. began its ecological work, in 1969 on its first ‘challenge,’ a badly eroded 60-hectare ranch near Santa Fe, New Mexico.
+I.E. began its ecological work, in 1969 on its first ‘challenge,’ a badly eroded 60-hectare ranch near Santa Fe, New Mexico.
 Synergy was a goal: creating systems where cooperating elements produce something which is greater than, and unpredicted by, the sum of the parts.
 So, the property was optimistically named Synergia Ranch.
-The group’s move to New Mexico coincided with the start of the modern environmental movement

 1975 Les Marroniers